no5ix/hexo-theme-neo/source/_posts/na_contractor_java_backend_real_interview_questions.md

 I'm good at Java and Spring Boot.
 I used them to design and run backend systems stably.
 And I used them to create many RESTful APIs.
 These APIs have detailed documentation, and I used these APIs, to make many different micro services communicate with each other in a distributed environment.

-- For **database**, I use MySQL and MongoDB and redis, I’ve got plenty of experience with Hibernate and JPA for data persistence.
+- For **database**, I mainly use MySQL and MongoDB and redis, I’ve got plenty of experience with Hibernate and JPA for data persistence.
 I design complex schemas, optimize queries, and ensure data integrity
 - For **data processing**, I also work with Apache `/ əˈpætʃi /` Kafka for real-time data processing, to build event-driven architectures that handle high-throughput data streams and scalable messaging systems.
 - For **security**, I use Spring Security, OAuth2, JWT to implement authentication and authorization, to make sure everything is secure.
 - For **cloud platforms**, I worked with many AWS services.
 I use EC2 to deploy and manage virtual servers, RDS to handle relational databases, S3 to handle scalable storage, ECS to orchestrate `/ ˈɔːrkɪstreɪt /` Microservices in containers, I use CloudWatch to track performance, monitor logs, metrics, and system health.